Jd3s/whatsyourcalling/README.md

 You should see th word "Connected !" in your terminal window.

 Visit http://localhost:3000/

-WE HAVEN'T ADDED USER LOGIN FEAUTRE, YET.
-THE DEFAULT USER IS user_1.
-IF YOU WANT TO RESET HIS PREFERENCES, CLICK ON 'RESET' TAB ON FEED.

 We havent added user login feautre yet.
 The default user is user_1.
 If you want to reset his preferences, click on 'Reset'button on the feed.